rlauer6/perl-Amazon-SQS-Client/README.md

 that person(s) direction with regard to the software itself.

-If you are at all annoyed at the packaging, wish it were a proper CPAN module or other such nonsense than direct your venom here:
+If you are at all annoyed at the packaging, wish it were a proper CPAN module, or other such nonsense than direct your venom here:

 Rob Lauer - `<rlauer6@comcast.net>`

 You'll find some extra goodies that may or may not be of any value:

 *  `Amazon::SQS::Config` - configuration file access
-*  `QueDaemon.pl` - a base class for handling simple messages placed on SQS queues
+*  `QueDaemon.pl` - a reference implementation of a daemon for handling simple messages placed on SQS queues
 *  `aws-sqsd` - bash script for starting a queue handling daemon

+Enjoy!